UNIVERSE-HPC/course-material/high_performance_computing/hpc_mpi/05_collective_communication.md

 ### Scatter

-One way to parallelise processing amount of data is to have ranks process a subset of the data.
+One way to parallelise processing an amount of data is to have ranks process a subset of the data.
 One method for distributing the data to each rank is to have a root rank which prepares the data, and then send the data to every rank.
 The communication could be done *manually* using point-to-point communication, but it's easier, and faster, to use a single collective communication.
 We can use `MPI_Scatter()` to split the data into *equal* sized chunks and communicate a diferent chunk to each rank, as shown in the diagram below.